cds-snc/digital-canada-ca/content/en/a11y/accessibility-services-at-cds.md

 If you work at CDS,  you can use our internal Accessibility Services.
 These include:

 - High-level report that reviews baseline compliance, as well as whether your product meets CDS’s accessibility commitment.
 We adapted a checklist from 18F, updated it to reference WCAG 2.1 AA standards, and revised the 18F check points to better meet the needs of Canadians.
-You can learn more about Priority Checks in [“How to Make it Accessible”] (/a11y/how-to-make-it-accessible/).
+You can learn more about Priority Checks in [“How to make it accessible”] (/a11y/how-to-make-it-accessible/).

 - Detailed accessibility audit with full report on the issues identified, how these relate to accessibility, and your next steps to fix these and any related issues.